Best Trolling Motor Battery Box – For Onboard Protection

 It can also help to stop your battery coming into contact with other conductors, such as any metals that might get close to your battery.
 This can help to minimize the risk of short circuits and shocks.

-Additionally, a battery box can be useful if you use a lead acid battery, as it can help to protect the battery from spillages and help to prevent it from leaking battery acid over your equipment.
+As well as preventing short circuits, a marine battery box can be useful if you use a lead acid battery, as it can help to protect the battery from spillages and help to prevent it from leaking battery acid over your equipment.
+Most boxes for batteries are designed for traditional wet cell batteries rather than more compact lithium batteries.

-Battery boxes can make it easier for you to connect your trolling motor because in many cases, you shouldn’t need to touch the battery, as the battery is wired to the battery box.
-This means you can connect your trolling motor directly to the box.
+Battery boxes can make it easier for you to connect trolling motors because in many cases, you shouldn’t need to touch the battery, as the battery is wired to the battery box.
+This means you can connect your electric motor directly to the box.

 Video: Battery Box Wiring

 However, some battery boxes may have ports in the lid rather than terminals.
-These let you thread your wires through the holes or ports to connect your trolling motor to the battery.
+These let you thread your wires through the holes or ports to connect your kayak motor to the battery.

-Many battery boxes are also designed so that you can charge your battery while it’s inside the battery, which can, again, make it more convenient for you.
+Many battery boxes are also designed with good features so that you can easily charge your battery while it’s inside the box, which can, again, make it more convenient for you.

 Should I Get A “Smart” Box?

 A smart battery box can be a good idea if you want to be able to charge your phone or other electronics at the same time.
-Smart boxes can offer additional power ports, such as USB ports, letting you power additional gadgets from your battery.
+Smart boxes can offer additional power ports, such as a USB charging port or DC ports, letting you power other devices from your battery.

 What Features Should I Look Out For?

-Vents can be important on a battery box to allow any gases released from the battery to escape.
+Vents can be important to allow any gases released from the battery to escape.
 Ventilation can help to prevent the build-up of some of the gases within the box that could be dangerous and potentially cause an explosion.

-Having another power outlet on your battery box can let you charge other items from your battery, such as a phone or other electronics.
-Some battery boxes may have multiple outlets, including USB ports, so that you can charge a range of items more easily.
+Having another power outlet on your box can let you charge other items from your battery, such as a phone or other electronics, including navigation lights.
+Some battery boxes may have multiple outlets, including USB ports, so that you can charge a range of items more easily and have easy access to to power sources for your additional gadgets.

 Battery Charge Indicator

-A battery charge indicator can be a useful feature to have on a battery box, as this can let you see how much charge you have left in your battery, giving you a better idea of when you need to head back to shore to recharge.
+A battery charge indicator can be a useful feature to have, as this can let you see how much charge you have left in your battery, giving you a better idea of when you need to head back to shore to recharge.

 An important safety feature that you might want to look out for is a strap.
 Most battery boxes will usually come with a strap included.
-This helps to keep the box secure, keeping your battery safe inside.
+This helps to keep the base securely in place, keeping your battery safe inside.
 A buckle closure can be handy for opening and closing.

-This can be an important feature to look for on a battery box, as a circuit breaker can help to cut the power in the event of an overload, helping to protect your connected electronics.
+This can be an important feature to look for on a box for a battery, as a breaker can help to cut the power in the event of an overload, helping to protect your connected electronics.

 How To Hook Up A Marine Battery Box